Undergraduate Student Policies

 All students must pay accompanying costs when necessary.
 Students with keyboard skills often provide accompanying services to other students during lessons, at juries, and for recitals.
 A small number of accompanists may be assigned (based on assistantship, or instructional obligations), but costs are still charged.
 Most accompanying is negotiated between the students involved.
 Accompanying for recitals and associated rehearsals are paid by the recitalist.

 All undergraduate students majoring in music are assigned to an advisor who is a member of the music faculty.
-These assignments are overseen by the Coordinator of Undergraduate Advising, Dr. Sandra Schwartz.
-Questions about undergraduate advising should be directed to Dr. Schwartz.
+These assignments are overseen by the Coordinator of Undergraduate Advising, Dr. Kelly Burke.
+Questions about undergraduate advising should be directed to Dr. Burke.

 Change in Course Requirements

 Course requirements for degree programs are printed in the University Catalog, which can be accessed on the University Catalog website.
 Substitutions are normally not permitted, although the Director will consider requests in extenuating circumstances.
 The student’s advisor must determine if a request for a course substitution is warranted and, if so, forward the request to the Director in writing.

 The School of Music maintains a limited inventory of instruments to supply music students and participants in performing ensembles with certain instruments, and to provide instruments for music education pedagogy classes.
 The Instrument Control Office, overseen by Timothy Richards and his Graduate Assistant, is in room 2024.
 The hours are posted on the door.
 Some “special” instruments (such as English horn, D trumpet, and contrabassoon) may be borrowed at no charge through an applied faculty member.
 “Regular” instruments of professional quality may be rented through the Instrument Control Office with permission from an applied faculty member.
 It is recommended that students rent instruments for only one semester, since the WVU Undergraduate Catalog states that all music majors (except pianists) should own their own instruments.